Mary Vail Andress: Career

 In 1917 and 1918, Andress joined the Women's Overseas Service League and ran a canteen and later directed the American Red Cross rest station in Toul, France.
-"For a whilt it seemed as if I could never quite get down to the real job," she recalled later, "it seemed so often that something new broke loose and always just at the wrong time."
+"For a while it seemed as if I could never quite get down to the real job," she recalled later, "it seemed so often that something new broke loose and always just at the wrong time."
 For her wartime service she was the first woman awarded the Distinguished Service Medal in 1919, and the medal was presented to her by General John J. Pershing.
 She also received the Medal of French Gratitude from the French government.
 In 1919 she went to work with Armenian refugees in Turkey and Georgia, for Near East Relief, and directed an orphanage in Tbilisi.
 She spent two years in this work.

 Andress began working at the Paris office of Bankers Trust Company in 1920.
 She was assistant cashier at the main office of Chase National Bank from 1924 to 1940.
 In this, she became the first woman to work as an officer at a major New York bank.
 In 1937, she helped open Chase's London office.
 Later she was the first woman to serve on the bank's board of directors.
 "The average woman can manage her own affairs very well," she declared in a 1924 profile.
 "I have found her competent, judicial, and unflurried."

 In 1940, she was again active in war relief, working for British War Relief, United China Relief Drive, and the Red Cross War Fund Drive.
 She and Anne Morgan created the Friends of France, to raise funds for war relief.
 In her later years, she served on the board of trustees of the American Craftsmen's Educational Council.